Koverse/documentation/docs/source/devguide.rst

 RecordMapStage
 ^^^^^^^^^^^^^^

-This type of stage operates on Records from the input Data Collections specified when the Transform was configured.
+This type of stage operates on Records from the input Data Sets specified when the Transform was configured.

  ``public void map(Record record)``